 You do need to exfoliate with care—you are removing a layer of one of the most sensitive organs, after all.
 Facial scrubs should never contain fruit pits.
 Their uneven surfaces can cause small tears and irritation in your skin.
 Scrubbing action should be very gentle.
 You don’t have to rub hard to slough away the stratum corneum layer.
 Manual exfoliation should be done twice a week, less for very sensitive or aged skin.

 If you choose to use chemical peels for exfoliation, test the product on a small patch of skin (not your face) to make sure that you’re not allergic to any of the ingredients.
 Follow directions carefully, and do not use chemical peels more than bi-weekly.
 After any exfoliation method, use a nourishing moisturizer to protect the newly exposed layer and deliver the stuff your skin needs for restoration and repair.

 When declaring your independence, find an ally in the right skin care products for your skin type and skin care goals.
-Hale Cosmeceuticals has a full line of exfoliating peels, moisturizers and restorative formulas to help you restore your youthful complexion.
+Hale Cosmeceuticals has a full line of exfoliating peels, moisturizers to help you restore your youthful complexion.